yagizeraslan/DeepSeek-Unity/README.md

 ### 🔧 Setup

-1. After installation, the **Setup Wizard** will automatically open.
+1. After installation, download Sample scene from Package Manager
-2. Paste your **API key** into the wizard window.
+2. Paste your **API key** into the DeepSeekSettings.asset.
-3. (Optional) Create a `DeepSeekSettings` asset inside the wizard for runtime-safe storage.
-4. Drag the `DeepSeekChat` prefab from the sample into your scene.
-5. Hit Play — and chat with DeepSeek AI in seconds 💬
+3. Hit Play — and chat with DeepSeek AI in seconds 💬

 ---